propublica/sunlight-congress/source/index.md

 ## Methods

-The Sunlight Congress API lives at:
+Calls to the Sunlight Congress API are of the form:

 ```text
 http://congress.api.sunlightfoundation.com/[method]